jvasile/tinc-rollout/README.md

 ----------------------------

-If in the future new machines join your vpn, simply drop their host file in /etc/tinc/network_name/hosts or do another "tinc-rollout --install" right on top of your existing config.
+If in the future new machines join your vpn, simply drop their host file in /etc/tinc/network_name/hosts or do another "tinc_rollout.py --install" right on top of your existing config.

 Inviting Others Into the Network
 --------------------------------

-After you do the install, you might want to use the "package" command to add your host key to the tinc-rollout.tar file.
+After you do the install, you might want to use the "package" command to add your host key to the tinc_rollout.tar file.
 Then you can give that file to other folks to configure their own tinc nodes.